 So why is this a miracle oil?
 Tea tree oil is a natural antibacterial agent.
 It kills bacteria and fungus, and stops it from growing.
 Translation?
 It treats your pimples in a jiffy!

 If you’ve ever had a pimple pop up just before a big event, you’re not the only one.
 Sudden acne is a pain (literally and figuratively).
 And fixing it is an even bigger hassle.
 Sometimes applying a thousand skincare products on it, just makes it angrier.
 The solution?
-A dab of tea tree oil instead.
+A dab of tea tree oil instead and you’ll know different tea tree oil uses for skin.
 Here are the benefits of tea tree oil for skin.

 Thanks to covid-19, we have all deemed ourselves as paranoid hand washers.
 In this case, tea tree oil works great as an antimicrobial sanitising care product, as it kills those germs without stripping your hands off of their natural oils.
 Effective and nourishing, isn’t it?